ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-2-0-for-woocommerce/mapi-wc---customizations.md

 # MAPI-WC - Customizations
-Created by Thomas Tornevall, last modified on 2023-08-23 This section contains a set of examples of how you can code with the module on your own.
+This section contains a set of examples of how you can code with the module on your own.
 Much of the codebase is modular which means that you practically can use the same hooks as we do.
 Please be aware of the fact